slippyex/data-guardian/README.md

 ## ⚠️ Disclaimer

-`data-guardian-masker` is designed to provide an additional layer of security by masking strings and object properties that contain sensitive information.
+`data-guardian` is designed to provide an additional layer of security by masking strings and object properties that contain sensitive information.
 However, it is not a substitute for comprehensive security practices.
 Ensure you follow industry standards and regulations for data protection and privacy.

 ## 🎈 Contributing

-If you have ideas on how to improve `data-guardian-masker` or want to report a bug, please open an issue or submit a pull request.
+If you have ideas on how to improve `data-guardian` or want to report a bug, please open an issue or submit a pull request.
 We appreciate your help and contributions!

 ## 📜 License